Anum29/Fashion-MNIST-CNN-Pytorch/README.md

 # Fashion-MNIST-CNN-Pytorch

-# Fashion MNIST Classification using CNN and Pytorch

 We'll build a simple convolutional neural network in PyTorch and train it to recognize clothes using the Fashion MNIST dataset.

 ## Installation